 Now R2 has the classless route to reach the subnet 10.0.1.0/24:

-One of the advantages of EIGRP over other routing protocol (like OSPF) is that manual summarization can be done on any router within a network.
+One of the advantages of EIGRP over some other routing protocols (like OSPF) is that manual summarization can be done on any router within a network.
 A single route can be used to represent multiple routes, which reduces the size of routing tables in a network.

 Manual summarization is configured on a per-interface basis.
 The syntax of the command is:

 (config-if) ip summary-address eigrp ASN SUMMARY_ADDRESS SUBNET_MASK

-An example will help you to understand this.
+An example will help you to understand the concept of manual summarization:

 Router R1 and R2 are running EIGRP.
-Router R1 has two directly connected subnets: 10.0.0.0/24 and 10.0.1.0/24.
+Router R1 (on the left) has two directly connected subnets: 10.0.0.0/24 and 10.0.1.0/24.
 EIGRP advertises these subnets as two separate routes.
 R2 now has two routes for two subnets, which can be confirmed by using the show ip route command on R2: